 In general, any asset that is not essential to your survival and shelter (and that of your family) may be seized to pay the IRS what you owe.

 With smaller tax debts (under $5,000), your assets may not be seized and sold, but the IRS will still try to collect by intercepting your federal income tax refunds and garnishing your wages.
 If it takes the latter option, it does not have to seek a court order first: the IRS can simply commence the garnishment process and even take a higher percentage of your income than other creditors are allowed (up to 65% of nonexempt earnings).
 The levy against your wages will only be released after your account is satisfied.
+But there are ways to stop wage garnishments from happening.

 Types of income subject to garnishment include: